ChanthMiao/ghc-wiki-mirror/dependent-haskell.md

 ### Switching syntaxes

 Given that some programmers will continue to use punning, it may be necessary to explicitly tell GHC to switch syntaxes.
-As originally described in (#281)[https://github.com/int-index/ghc-proposals/blob/visible-forall/proposals/0000-visible-forall.rst#43secondary-change-type-herald], we propose using the keyword `type` to tell GHC to switch to interpreting type-syntax, not term-syntax.
+As originally described in [Proposal #281](https://github.com/int-index/ghc-proposals/blob/visible-forall/proposals/0000-visible-forall.rst#43secondary-change-type-herald), we propose using the keyword `type` to tell GHC to switch to interpreting type-syntax, not term-syntax.
 This changes both parsing and name resolution.
 For example, we might say `sizeof (type Bool)` to allow disambiguation between a `Bool` in the term-level namespace and one in the type-level namespace.
 We can similarly imagine a `data` herald to switch to the term-level namespace.

 There are some details to be worked out here (e.g. the precise BNF), but a disambiguation syntax may be necessary, and this section suggests a way to accommodate one.